MicrosoftDocs/azure-docs/articles/azure-monitor/essentials/data-collection-endpoint-overview.md

 [How you set up endpoints for your deployment](#how-to-set-up-data-collection-endpoints-based-on-your-deployment) depends on whether your monitored resources and Log Analytics workspaces are in one or more regions.

-This table describes the components, related regionality considerations, and where you set the values when you create a data collection rule using the portal:
+This table describes the components of a data collection endpoint, related regionality considerations, and how to  set up the data collection endpoint when you create a data collection rule using the portal:

 | Component | Description | Regionality considerations |Data collection rule configuration |
 |:---|:---|:---|